 A good non-stick frying pan is essential in any kitchen.
-Use it to cook pancakes for breakfast, omelettes for lunch, steak for dinner – and the best thing is, since you only need very little oil, your fry-ups are (relatively) healthy.
-If you're still battling along with a sticky, stubborn old pan, you'll probably weep with joy the first time you wash one of these up!
+Use it to cook pancakes for breakfast, omelettes for lunch, steak for dinner – and since you only need very little oil, your fry-ups are healthier.

-You can reduce the risk of toxins being released by using your pan properly and looking after it so the coating isn't damaged.
+You can reduce the risk of toxins being released by using your frypan properly and looking after it so the non-stick coating isn't damaged.

 - Don't overheat an empty non-stick pan or leave it unattended on the cooktop.

 - Never heat fat or oil at maximum temperature to the extent where it overheats.

 - Only use wooden or plastic utensils to avoid scratching.